Reomar/react-would-you-rather/README.md

 # Udacity Ract would you rather project

-This is the third poject of Udacity react nanodegree.
+This is the third project of Udacity react nanodegree.

 **Would you rather** lets a user play the famous “Would You Rather?” game.
 The game goes like this:

 > A user is asked a question in the form: “Would you rather [_option A_]
 > or [_option B_] ?”.